Richard Hourican |

 - Dissent and agree to one Agreed Surveyor — one impartial surveyor acts for both owners under the Act.

-If you have received a notice and need advice, see our Adjoining Owner Surveyor services.
+If you have received a notice and need advice, see our Adjoining Owner Surveyor services or read our guide on how to respond to a Party Wall Notice.

 What happens if my neighbour ignores the notice?